supa2/Automaton/Automaton-Machine-class.md

 Cannot declare variable <objectname> to be of abstract type...
 ```

-*NOTE: The action method is actually called for every ON_ENTER event of every state regardless of what's in the ON_ENTER column.
+* NOTE: The action method is actually called for every ON_ENTER event of every state regardless of what's in the ON_ENTER column.
 Any signed integer value (8bit in the case of TinyMachine) in that column is passed on in 'id'.
-The same goed for ON_ENTER.
-For ON_LOOP the -1 value does not trigger a call to action().
+The same goes for ON_ENTER.
+In the case of ON_LOOP the -1 value does not trigger a call to action().

 ## States ##